 Unique & Different

 This museum is famous both for the artist and for the building.
-The permanent collection includes more than 3,500 works from the young artist, which also reveals his relationship with Barcelona.
+The permanent collection includes more than 3,500 works from the artist in his early years, which also reveals his relationship with Barcelona that would continue throughout his life.
 The museum has paintings as well as 42 pieces of ceramic.
 There is also a bookshop and an open-air terrace café restaurant.

 Learn more about Museu Picasso